413D3Z/VueRavelite/README.md

 ```
 Copyright (C) 2024 413D3Z (https://413d3z.com)

-This file is part of Laravel Vue Starter
+This file has Laravel 11, Vue 3, Pinia, Tailwind and Vite 5

-Laravel Vue Starter is free software: you can redistribute it and/or modify
+Laravel 11, Vue 3, Pinia, Tailwind and Vite 5 is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by
 the Free Software Foundation, either version 2 of the License, or
 (at your option) any later version.

-Laravel Vue Starter is distributed in the hope that it will be useful,
+Laravel 11, Vue 3, Pinia, Tailwind and Vite 5 is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License
-along with Laravel Vue Starter.
+along with Laravel 11, Vue 3, Pinia, Tailwind and Vite 5.
 If not, see <https://www.gnu.org/licenses/>.
 ```